nscd — name service cache daemon

 auto-detection does not cover configuration files required by

-nonstandard NSS modules, if any are specified in /etc/nsswitch.conf
+nonstandard NSS modules, if any are specified in /etc/nsswitch.conf.
+In that case, you need

 to run the following command after changing the configuration